 What are the options here?
 Sue and Jack seem pretty set in their ways.
-Perhaps they will shout, or they might stop talking to each other, or Sue will yield and go to the river but let Jack know the whole time how utterly miserable she is.
+Perhaps they will shout, or they might If a deadline seems hard to meet, ask to re-negotiate an extension before the due date.

+stop talking to each other, or Sue will yield and go to the river but let Jack know the whole time how utterly miserable she is.
 Or maybe they will take turns going or not going and making each other miserable.
 Perhaps Jack will take the children and leave Sue behind, or go alone and leave the whole family behind.
 These solutions are likely to increase the feelings of contention between Sue and Jack.
 Later, we will return to this couple after exploring some skills that will help us be more effective negotiators.